csskevin/wg-core/README.md

 The Driver class is the most important class for plugin developers.
 With this class you can extend the web-glasses project with your own services.

-Check out the documentation in the `docs` folder.
+Check out the documentation in the `docs` folder by running `npm run docs`.